configcat/docs/docs/advanced/user-object.md

 Despite it's name, a User Object can contain non-user related information as well, that could be important for targeting like your application's version number or the device type/OS your application is running on.

 ### Identifier property
 Unique identifier of a user in your application.
-Required because we need to differentiate your users  from each other and to be able to evaluate the setting value for percentage based targeting.
+Required.
+Enables ConfigCat to differentiate your users from each other and to evaluate the setting values for percentage based targeting.

 Our recommendation as an identifier:
 - User ID - If you have one in your application you can use the same User ID with ConfigCat.